nfrontero20/Class-Notes-Introduction-to-Bioinformatics-for-Biologists/Bash.md

   - Create a file using output redirection: (Ex.) `echo "My first name is Nicole" > my_name.txt`.
   - Append a statement to a pre-existing file: (Ex.) `echo "My last name is Frontero" >> my_name.txt`.
 * `cat`: Used to print out the contents of a file to the terminal.
 (Ex.) `cat my_name.txt` would print out the contents of `my_name.txt` to the terminal.
 * `less:` Used to print out the contents of a file to the terminal, but the file's contents are only shown one page at a time.
 Press "q" on the keyboard to get out of seeing the different pages and return to being able to type in the terminal.
+Can also be used to do a simple pattern search in a file.
+*   - To do a simple pattern search, type `less [file_name.file_extension]`.
+Then, type `/[search_term]`.
+The desired search term will be highlighted if it appears in the document.
+You can skip to the next occurrence of the search term by pressing "n".
+To exit, press "q".
 * `head:` Used to print out the first 10 lines of a file to the terminal.
   - `-[number]`: An option can be used with `head` to indicates how many lines of a file you want to show.
 (Ex.) `head -20 science.txt` prints out the first 20 lines of the file.
 * `tail:` Used to print out the last 10 lines of a file to the terminal.